- Home

 2. Coconut and quinoa curry

-Whether you’re veggie, vegan, pescetarian, or an omnivore, all of us should try to incorporate more quinoa into our diet due to its very impressive health benefits.
+Whether you’re veggie, vegan, pescetarian, or an omnivore, all of us should try to incorporate more quinoa into our diet due to its impressive health benefits.
+It’s high in fibre, packed with vitamins and minerals, contains antioxidant and anti-inflammatory plant compounds, and is a great source of plant protein.

-This coconut quinoa curry from Simply Quinoa is a really easy meal that makes the perfect mid-week dinner.
+This coconut and quinoa curry from Simply Quinoa is a really easy meal that makes the perfect mid-week dinner.
 The zingy flavours of ginger, turmeric, and garlic combine beautifully with umami miso and creamy coconut milk.
 And, with the additions of sweet potato, broccoli, chickpeas, onion, and quinoa, you’re guaranteed a delicious, healthy meal that’ll fill you up.

 This fragrant curry will keep in the fridge for up to five days, or you can freeze it to enjoy on an evening when you don’t fancy cooking.